-MyUmbrella in partnership with Reading Pride organises the Transgender Day of Remembrance (TDoR) event in Reading town centre.
-This year will be taking place at the Trooper Potts Memorial by Forbury Gardens on Saturday 19th November 2016 starting at 7.30pm.
+MyUmbrella, in partnership with Reading Pride, organises the Transgender Day of Remembrance (TDoR) event in Reading town centre.
+This year, the event will be taking place at Pentahotel, Oxford Road, Reading, Berkshire, RG1 7RH on Sunday 19th November 2017, starting at 2:30pm.

 The event is an important part of the MyUmbrella calendar, as an LGBT+ charity we celebrate the diversity of being trans*, although we understand it is important to stand together and fight for more rights and equality not just locally but also in the UK and throughout the world.

-This year, we will be going further by getting representatives from other local groups and charities such as Reading University LGBT Society, Samaritans and ACRE among many others joining us.
+This year, we will be going further by getting guest speakers from both local and national organisations to come in and speak.

 Transgender Day of Remembrance was created as a way to remember those who were killed or who have committed suicide due to transphobia (anti-transgender hatred and/or prejudice).
 The first event was held in November as a memorial for Rita Hester, whose murder on 28th November 1998 kicked off the "Remembering Our Dead" web project and a San Francisco Candlelight Vigil in 1999.
 Rita Hester's murder, like most anti-transgender murder cases, has yet to be solved.